An Economical Approach to Design with Precision Criteria: Approximate Normality of the Length Probability Distribution

-The SSSD is defined such that when the sample size $n$ is taken as its $100\times p^{\text{th}}$ percentile, the resulting $100\times(1-\alpha)\%$ HDI will have length at most $l$ with probability at least $p$ (for a given $l$ and $\alpha$).
-This distribution assumes that data are generated from the selected response distributions parameterized by (fixed) user-specified design values.
-This approach does not account for uncertainty in the user's guesses for the design values; however, using fixed parameter values is advantageous because it leads to the approximate normality of the SSSD.
-This approximate normality is useful because it facilitates \emph{fast} and accurate sample size calculations.
+The LP \emph{distribution} is defined such that when the sample size $n$ is taken as its $q$-quantile, the resulting $100\times(1-\alpha)\%$ CI will have length at most $l$ with probability at least $q$.
+We let the LP \emph{curve} be the cumulative distribution function (CDF) of the LP distribution.
+More precisely, let $F_l(n)$ be the LP \emph{curve} for fixed $l$ and $1 - \alpha$ such that

-We now provide theoretical justification for the approximate normality of the SSSD, which relies on the Bernstein-von Mises (BvM) theorem \citep{vaart1998bvm}.
-Under certain conditions, the BvM theorem establishes the asymptotic equivalence between Bayesian credible sets of credibility level $1 - \alpha$ and confidence sets of confidence level $1 - \alpha$.
-We exploit this asymptotic equivalence between Bayesian and frequentist inference in our approach to sample size determination.